Join us during the Jewish fall harvest festival of Sukkot, when all are welcome to share in the abundance of the season.

 Celebrating Sukkot at Home?

-Many Jewish people set up a sukkah and invite friends and family to celebrate the holiday in their own homes or synagogues during Sukkot.
-For this reason, the Skirball Sukkah will be on view for an extended period—from October 8–November 3—so that all community members have an opportunity to eat, reflect, and enjoy the Skirball’s harvest celebration.
+Many Jewish people set up a sukkah and invite friends and family to celebrate the holiday in their own homes or synagogues during Sukkot, which takes place this year from October 16–October 23.
+For this reason, the Skirball's Sukkot activities, including an invitation to visit our community sukkah, will take place over an extended period—from October 8–November 3—so that all community members have an opportunity to eat, reflect, and enjoy the Skirball’s harvest celebration.